sysdiglabs/opa-image-scanner/README.md

 ## Overview

-Sysdig’s OPA Image Scanner combines Sysdig Secure image image scanner with  OPA policy-based rego language to evaluate the scan results and the admission context, providing great flexibility on the admission decision.
+Sysdig’s OPA Image Scanner combines Sysdig Secure image scanner with OPA policy-based rego language to evaluate the scan results and the admission context, providing great flexibility on the admission decision.

 If you are already using an image scanner, you might be already aware of some limitations.
-As you need to explicitly configure the set of scanned images, you might miss some images that end up running in your cluster, or scanning images that are never run at all.
+As you need to explicitly configure the set of scanned images, you might miss some images that end up running in your cluster, or end up scanning images that are never run.
 Additionally, the image scanner has limited information about the image it is scanning: only registry, image name and tag.
 With such a narrow context, it is not possible to make more advanced decisions.
 Do you need a “dev” namespace with more permissive rules, and a very restrictive production one that only allows images from a trusted registry and no vulnerabilities?

 Our end goal in a cluster environment is to know if we can deploy an image based on the result of the scan and some additional information.
 Some common image scanning use cases include:
  * Allow the image if scanner policy evaluation accepted the image